rajkumarroy007/Assignment_Batch7_Rajkumar/README.md

 /n<b><u>CPU_Monitor.py Script for below details</b></u>
 #######################################
-As a DevOps engineer, it is crucial to monitor the health and performance of servers.
+<br />As a DevOps engineer, it is crucial to monitor the health and performance of servers.
 Write a Python program to monitor the health of the CPU.
 Few pointers to be noted:

 ●       The program should continuously monitor the CPU usage of the local machine.